+22.5.
 DIFFRACTION & INTERFERENCE

-When sunlight or moonlight passes through a thin cloud of water droplets, diffraction and interference can produce a disk of bright sky centered on the luminary, surrounded by one or more colored rings or fringes (Fig. 22.48).
+When sunlight or moonlight passes through a thin cloud of water droplets, diffraction and interference can produce a disk of bright sky centered on the luminary (light source), surrounded by one or more colored rings or fringes (Fig. 22.48).
 Recall from physics that when wave fronts hit the edge of an object, part of the wave bends around the edge - a process called diffraction.
-This is consistent with Huygens' principle, where every point on an incident wave front can be thought of as a source of new wavelets radiating away, and that the subsequent position of the wave front depends on the superposition of the wavelets.
+This is consistent with Huygens' principle, where every point on an incident wave front can be thought of as a source of new wavelets radiating away, and where the subsequent position of the wave front depends on the superposition of the wavelets.
+An analogy is ocean waves moving past vertical posts or pilings.

 Fig. 22.49a sketches cloud droplets and the wave fronts of incident light from the sun or moon.
 The edge of each droplet is marked with an "x".
 Consider the wavelets generated from each edge, sketched as the thin grey concentric circles.
-Superposition of these wavelets, indicated with the thick black wavy line, can constructively interfere to create a new wave train.
+Superposition of these wavelets, indicated with the thick tan wavy line, can constructively interfere to create a new wave train.
 Fig. 22.49a shows one of the resulting wave trains - the one for light that is transmitted straight through the cloud to the observer.
 Other angles have destructive interference.